stieben/workshop-gh-pages/README.md

 ## A deeper look at the HPSTR theme

-There's a couple of interesting files and folders we should pay attention to:
+There's a couple of interesting files and folders we may pay attention to:

 - **_layouts/**: If you want to customize the structure of your pages this is where you need to look.
   The thing is – you need to know a bit or two about HTML and Jekyll to understand what is going on in here.